Astrak/LoadScreen.js/README.md

 ls.start();
 ls.setProgress( 0.5 );//etc.

 //Remove the load screen !
-Removal is tween so we define a callback ls.remove( animate );
+Removal is tweened so we define a callback ls.remove( animate );
 ```